tombosmansibm/convertjunctionxmltoyaml/docs/status.md

   VIRTUALHOSTJCT: (yes/no)         virtual_hostname  / virtual_https_hostname    -> based on jct_type
   VIRTHOSTNM: servers.virtual_hostname / servers.virtual_https_hostname  -> based on jct_type
   #junction cookie
-  SCRIPTCOOKIE
+  SCRIPTCOOKIE (if this is there, then process the specific options)
-  SCRIPTCOOKIETRAILER:  ???? junction_cookie_javascript_block: "inhead"                # Controls the junction cookie JavaScript block.
+    SCRIPTCOOKIETRAILER:  junction_cookie_javascript_block: "inhead"                # Controls the junction cookie JavaScript block.
 The value should be one of: trailer, inhead, onfocus, xhtml10.
 Use trailer to append the junction cookie JavaScript to HTML page returned from back-end server.
 Use inhead to insert the JavaScript block between tags for HTML 4.01 compliance.
 Use onfocus to use the onfocus event handler in the JavaScript to ensure the correct junction cookie is used in a multiple-junction/multiple-browser-window scenario.
 Use xhtml10 to insert a JavaScript block that is HTML 4.01 and XHTML 1.0 compliant.
-  SCRIPTCOOKIEHEAD
+    SCRIPTCOOKIEHEAD: junction_cookie_javascript_block: "inhead" (PROBABLY WRONG IN IMPLEMENTATION -> head) ...

 ## TODO
 insert_ltpa_cookies: "yes"                                # Controls whether LTPA cookies are passed to the junctioned Web server.
 Valid value is "yes" or "no".
 version_two_cookies: "yes"                                # Specifies whether LTPA version 2 cookies (LtpaToken2) are used.
 Valid value is "yes" or "no".